bibhestee/myDapp/README.md

 ## Getting Started

-Below you'll find instructions on how setting up this DApp locally.
+Below you'll find instructions on how to setup this DApp locally.

 ### Prerequisites